ibm-cloud-docs/netezza/usecases/migrate-onpremises.md

    ```
    {: codeblock}

    Where the `-unique-id` flag's value is the cloud directory structure following the bucket to where the backup image (starting NPS directory) is stored.
-Since {{site.data.keyword.netezza_short}} controls backup/restore from the {{site.data.keyword.netezza_short}} web console, {{site.data.keyword.netezza_short}} creates a directory in the bucket named the same as the namespace name and puts the corresponding backup images in that directory.
-So the default {{site.data.keyword.netezza_short}} `UNIQUE-ID` is the namespace name, but if you are transferring backups from a filesystem to the bucket in the cloud, the `BACKUP-UNIQUE-ID` value is the path to the directory you store the backups in.
+Since {{site.data.keyword.netezza_short}} controls backup/restore from the {{site.data.keyword.netezza_short}} web console, {{site.data.keyword.netezza_short}} creates a directory in the bucket that is named the same as the namespace name and puts the corresponding backup images in that directory.
+So, the default {{site.data.keyword.netezza_short}} `UNIQUE-ID` is the namespace name, but if you are transferring backups from a filesystem to the bucket in the cloud, the `BACKUP-UNIQUE-ID` value is the path to the directory you store the backups in.

 1. Restore the backup by using the web console.